 SEPTOCAINE (articaine hydrochloride; epinephrine bitartrate) by Pfizer is anesthetic.
 First approved in 2006.

-SEPTOCAINE is a local anesthetic injectable combining articaine hydrochloride with epinephrine bitartrate, approved in 2006 for infiltration and nerve block anesthesia.
-It works by blocking nerve impulse generation and conduction while the epinephrine component acts as a vasoconstrictor to prolong local tissue concentration and duration of action.
-The product is used primarily in dental and minor surgical procedures requiring local anesthesia.
+SEPTOCAINE is a local anesthetic combining articaine hydrochloride with epinephrine bitartrate, administered via injection for regional anesthesia.
+It blocks nerve impulse generation and conduction while the epinephrine component acts as a vasoconstrictor to prolong anesthetic effect by slowing systemic absorption.
+The drug is used primarily in dental and oral surgical procedures requiring local anesthesia.

 anesthetic.
 Local anesthetics block the generation and conduction of nerve impulses, presumably by increasing the threshold for electrical excitation in the nerve, by slowing the propagation of the nerve impulse, and by reducing the rate of rise of the action potential.
 In general, the progression…